Boost your web app security by converting from inline SQL to prepared statements in PHP and protect against SQL injection vulnerabilities.

 What are Prepared Statements?

-• Preparation: The SQL statement is sent to the database with placeholders for data.
-The database parses the statement but doesn’t execute it yet.
+- Preparation: You send the SQL to the database with placeholders where the data will go.
+The database parses and plans the query, but it doesn’t run it yet.

-Here’s a basic example of how prepared statements work in PHP using the MySQLi extension:
+Here’s the basic shape in PHP using the MySQLi extension:

 Example of the code